 Life on the beat isn’t for everyone but that doesn't mean you can't work for Essex Police.
 If the helmet and boots aren't up your street, life as a member of police staff just might be.
 Your skills, experience and expertise could be what we're looking for.

-Read more about the Secretarial Business Support Assistant
+Read more about the 'Personal Assistant to the Chief Constable' role.

 Crime Bureau Operative

 Starting Salary £19,326 rising to £21,402 plus up to 20% shift enhancement depending on shift pattern

 As a Crime Bureau Operative you will manage the secondary response to non-emergency crime and anti-social behaviour incidents reported to Essex Police.